Sal03/FuelRoute-Clean/FinalFRP/README.md

 # 🚛 FuelRoute-Pro

-**FuelRoute-Pro** is a smart fuel transportation cost estimator that calculates route-based costs across truck, rail, and ship modes.
+**FuelRoute-Pro** is a smart fuel transportation cost estimator that calculates route-based costs across truck and rail modes.
 It intelligently evaluates distances, commodity weights, and transit times to give users actionable insights into fuel logistics.

 ---